cdoig4/Colin-Patty_User_Guide/docs/index.md

 ## Typographical Conventions

-1. Words that denote an actionable item (typically a section or button on a webpage) will be in **Bold**.
+1. Words that require action (ex. click) will be in **bold**.
 2. Italics have been added to some words for the purpose of *emphasis*.

 ## Note & Warning Messages

 Throughout the documentation, we have added message blocks to inform you about certain actions.
-Here are examples of each message block, from most to least important:
+Here are examples of each type of message block, from most to least important:

 !!!
 Danger "Danger"
     Denotes actions that users must avoid taking to prevent issues.